-Many FX Bay management commands are the same as in the Media Bay - e.g. setting retain status on/off, applying and clearing filters, creating and using folders, and removing items from the media and FX bays are handled in exactly the same way.
-The example here shows two folders being used to organise the FX.
+Many commands here are the same as the Media Bay e.g. set retain status on/off, apply/clear filters, using folders, and removing items from the bay are handled in the same way.
+Shown here, two folders are being used to organise the FX.
 Aspects more specific to the FX Bay itself are:

 In order to do this you do this Show FX performance stats Right click on any column header, select Performance .
 Sort by any column header Click column header (twice for reverse sort).
 Add FX from FX Bay to track or media item in project Either Select track or media item in Arrange view, right-click on plug-in name in FX Bay, choose Insert into project Or Drag and drop plug-in from FX Bay to track panel or media item.
 Open FX browser window Click on the FX Browser button.
 Add FX to the FX Bay Drag and drop from FX Browser.
+Mirror bay/project FX Enable Mirror selection in bay/project on Options menu.
 Locate and open FX window for any FX instance Right click on track name in the Track column then click on the required instance (or select plug-in and click the Usage button).
-Usage Bypass Rename R Track 2 "Gtr Body" FX 2/3 Track 3 "Gtr Neck" FX 2/3 Toggle any FX to bypass or offline Select the FX then choose Bypass or Offline from the right-click menu, or use the Bypass button (Shift-click for Offline .
-Assign a preset to an FX (see note below table) Right-click in the Preset column for the FX and select from the menu.
+Usage Bypass Rename R Toggle any FX to bypass or offline Select the FX then choose Bypass or Offline from the right-click menu, or use the Bypass button (Shift-click for Offline .
+Assign a preset to an FX Right-click in the Preset column for the FX and select from the menu.
 Manage any FX parameter Right-click on FX name, choose FX parameters then FX parameters list , then select feature (e.g. Show in track controls or track envelope), then select parameter from list.
 Toggle auto-bypass on silence for FX instance Right-click on plug-in name, select Force auto-bypass on silence from context menu.
 The silence threshold is set in project settings.
 Change FX instance preset Right-click in the Preset column for the FX and select from the menu.
 Replace one FX with another project bay FX Right-click on FX name, choose Replace in project then select from the flyout menu of FX.
 You can replace all instances or a single instance.
 Locate FX on hard drive This information is displayed in the Path column.

-Note: The same FX name will occur more than once in the plug-in name list if there are any instances where that FX has been assigned a preset..
+\\ Note: The same FX name will occur more than once in the plug-in name list if there are any instances where that FX has been assigned a preset..